-X. COMPLAINT PROCEDURE AND REPORTING
+XI.
+COMPLAINT PROCEDURE AND REPORTING

-As a sub-recipient of USDOT financial assistance, the Division of Statewide Planning Program has in place the following Title VI complaint procedure and will follow this complaint procedure and process that meets Title VI requirements.
+As a sub-recipient of USDOT financial assistance, RIDSP has the following Title VI complaint procedure in place and will follow this complaint procedure and process that meets Title VI requirements.

-Submit complaint: Any person who believes that he or she, or any specific class of persons, has been subjected to discrimination or retaliation, from the Division of Statewide Planning during the administration of federally funded programs, as prohibited by Title VI of the Civil Rights Act of 1964, as amended, and related statutes, may file a written complaint form (see Appendix F).
+Submit complaint: Any person who believes that he or she, or any specific class of persons, has been subjected to discrimination or retaliation, from RIDSP during the administration of federally funded programs, as prohibited by Title VI of the Civil Rights Act of 1964, as amended, and related statutes, may file a written complaint form (see Appendix F).
 Complaints may be submitted in writing to the Title VI Coordinator using the Title VI/Civil Rights Complaint Form or Title VI/Civil Rights Complaint Form for other Languages.
 The complaint must be filed within 180 calendar days after the date the person believes the discrimination occurred.